WMosh/Calls-Recordings-Research/README.md

 ## Project Overview
 Call Recording Management System is an advanced, privacy-focused solution for indexing, searching, and playing personal call recordings.
 Built for local-first deployment, this project is ideal for individuals, researchers, and professionals who need secure, high-performance access to large collections of call audio files on their own machines.

+## Features
-## Features- Automated scanning and indexing of thousands of AMR call recordings
+- Automated scanning and indexing of thousands of AMR call recordings
 - Deep metadata extraction: date, time, duration, phone number, contact association, day of week, file size
 - Supports real VCF contact import and cross-referencing
 - Powerful multi-parameter search and filtering interface